finger-monkey/CMPS/README.md

 ## Acknowledgments

-The code is based on [LTA](https://github.com/finger-monkey/LTA_and_joint-defence),[Random Color Erasing](https://github.com/finger-monkey/Data-Augmentation) and [UAP-Retrieval](https://github.com/theFool32/UAP_retrieval) and if you use the code, please cite their paper.
+The code is based on [LTA](https://github.com/finger-monkey/LTA_and_joint-defence), and [Random Color Erasing](https://github.com/finger-monkey/Data-Augmentation).
+If you use the code, please cite their paper.
 ```
 @inproceedings{colorAttack2022,
   title={Person re-identification method based on color attack and joint defence},